mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 Each user is limited to 1,000 API calls and 20,000 stories returned in any 7 day period.
 Requests submitted beyond this limit will result in a status 403 error.
 Users who need access to more requests should email info@mediacloud.org.

-## Python Client

-We use a python client library to access the api for our own work (including the dashboard implementation at dashboard.mediameter.org).
-That library is available on [github](https://github.com/c4fcm/MediaCloud-API-Client).

-## Media
+# Media

 The Media api calls provide information about media sources.
 A media source is a publisher of content, such as the New York Times or Instapundit.
-Every story belongs to a single media source.
+Every story belongs to a `single media source.
 Each media source can have zero or more feeds.

-### api/v2/media/single/
+## api/v2/media/single/

 | URL                              | Function
 | -------------------------------- | -------------------------------------------------------------
 | `api/v2/media/single/<media_id>` | Return the media source in which `media_id` equals `<media_id>`

-#### Query Parameters
+### Query Parameters

 None.

-#### Example
+### Example

 Fetching information on The New York Times